hbc/NGS-Data-Analysis-long-course/sessionII/lessons/02_alignment_quality.md

 3. this is the mate reverse strand
 4. this read is the second of the pair

+**There are tools that help you translate the bitwise flag, for example [this one from Picard](https://broadinstitute.github.io/picard/explain-flags.html)**

 Moving along the fields of the SAM file, we then have `RNAME` which is the reference sequence name.
 The example read is from chromosome 1 which explains why we see 'chr1'. `POS` refers to the 1-based leftmost position of the alignment. `MAPQ` is giving us the alignment quality, the scale of which will depend on the aligner being used.